jononovo/Agent213-v1-Rabbit/README/step-by-step-guide-creating-new-nodes.md

 1. **Definition File**: Declares metadata, ports, settings, and validation rules
 2. **UI Component**: Renders the node in the workflow editor
 3. **Executor**: Handles the runtime logic when the node executes
+4. **Tests File (Optional)**: Contains custom tests for validating node functionality

 The system uses a central registry (`nodeRegistry.ts`) that discovers and loads node definitions dynamically, making them available throughout the application.
-This registry is the single source of truth for node information, ensuring consistency across the application.
+This registry is the **single source of truth** for node information, ensuring consistency across the application.

+### Node Registry as Single Source of Truth

+It's critical to understand that the node registry (`client/src/lib/nodeRegistry.ts`) serves as the authoritative source for all node-related information.
+This means:

+1. **No Hardcoded Node Types**: Never maintain separate lists of node types or hardcode node identifiers
+2. **Always Use Registry APIs**: Access node information only through registry methods:
+   - `getAllNodeTypes()` - Get complete list of available nodes
+   - `getNodeUIPath()` - Get path to node UI component
+   - `getNodeExecutorPath()` - Get path to node executor
+   - `hasNodeType()` - Check if node type exists
+   - `getNodeInfo()` - Get metadata for a specific node type
+3. **Auto-Discovery**: The registry automatically finds nodes in the correct folders - no manual registration needed
+4. **Dynamic Loading**: Components are loaded on-demand for optimal performance
+5. **Programmatic Access**: For AI-driven operations, always query the registry for current state rather than caching node information

 ## File Structure